sera890212/--LINE-Automation-LINE-bot-in-alcohol-spray-for-COVID-19-/README.md

 Multiple alcohol bottles can be managed at the same time using LINE.
 Its functions are as follows:

-1. Automatic induction spray.
+1.Automatic induction spray.

-2. Automatic notification system:
+2.Automatic notification system:
 -Alcohol level: notifies the user when the current alcohol leven.
 -Anti-theft mechanism: notifies the user immediately when the alcohol bottle is moved.
 -Battery level: notifies users of the current battery level.